smguru/pragmagrid.github.io/_posts/2016-08-22-hackathon-pragma31-topic1.md

 <h4><span class="strongword">4.
 Install and configure Open vSwitch on Rocks frontend </span></h4>
    * Follow instructions on [Installing Rocks6.2 cluster with Open vSwitch Roll][2] You will be able to execute the instructions for the physical frontend.
-     Part of the instructions are for the virtual frontend, see the info below to create  a virtual frontend.
+     Part of the instructions are for the virtual frontend that you created in a previous step.
    * If successfull, login at [Cloud Scheduler][1] and update your registered resource **ENT-enabled** attribute.